sameysimon/Uncertain-Ethics-Planner/README.md

 #### Multi-Moral MDP

 * Multi-Moral MDPs contain moral theories in a lexicographic order, `mm_mdp.Theories`.
-Judgements from lower indexed theories are considered over any judgement from a greater indexed theory, no matter the extremity/probability of the judgement.
+Judgments from lower indexed theories are considered over any judgement from a greater indexed theory, no matter the extremity/probability of the judgement.
 * * Concrete in `AbstractMMMDP`.

 #### Moral SSPs